MetroCard: Pay-Per-Ride MetroCard

-Card balance may be transferred to a new card at any station booth, up to one year after expiration.
-Card balances from multiple cards may also be combined at station booths.
-Expired cards can also be replaced at vending machines, or by mailing the MetroCard to the MTA up to two years after expiration.
+Expired card balance may be transferred to a new card at any MetroCard Vending Machine, up to one year after expiration.
+After one year the card must be sent to the Customer Claims area of the MTA.

 EasyPayXPress MetroCard

 The EasyPayXPress MetroCard functions like a pay per ride or unlimited MetroCard, but is automatically refilled from a linked credit or debit card.
 An EasyPayXpress account is opened with either $30 or a 30-day unlimited balance of $121.
 As of January 2015, another $45 is automatically added for Pay-Per-Ride customers when balance drops below $20.
 To reduce this, a one-time payment may be made online before the balance drops below $20.
 All rules for standard pay per ride or unlimited cards apply, and EasyPay customers can review the account and ride usage online.
 Reduced-fare EasyPay version converts from Pay-Per-Ride to Unlimited rides (during that billing cycle) once the value of fares used meet or exceed the cost of a reduced-fare 30-Day Unlimited Ride card.
 Express bus fares do not contribute, and EasyPay cannot be used on PATH trains.
+As of March 2025, the EasyPayXPress Metrocard has been discontinued in favor of the new OMNY System.

 AirTrain JFK Discount MetroCard

-The AirTrain JFK Discount MetroCard offers 10 trips on AirTrain JFK at $25.
+The AirTrain JFK Discount MetroCard offers ten trips on AirTrain JFK at $26.50.
 This card can only be purchased at specially marked MetroCard Vending Machines.
 It can be refilled, and once done so, becomes a Pay-Per-Ride MetroCard.
 However, although the AirTrain fare is also payable using a regular Pay-Per-Ride MetroCard, no discount is given for Pay-Per-Ride cards.
 There is also an unlimited-ride 30-day card that costs $40 and is only valid on AirTrain JFK.